Perspective | Saint Peter’s delivered another shock to the college basketball establishment

 The more telling postgame response might have come from the Purdue players.

-“I have no idea what to say,” Sasha Stefonovic said.
+“I have no idea what to say,” Sasha Stefanovic said.
 “I still can’t believe it.”

 “I’m still in shock,” center Trevion Williams said.
 “Just in shock.”